BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/index.md

 ## List views

-There are three available endpoints to list files in different scopes.
+There are three available endpoints to list views in different scopes.

 ### Within a project